Call us Today at (954) 880-1302

 The petition is filed with the court that entered the original alimony award.
 The clerk will process the petition and you will have to request a hearing for the Judge to review and consider the request.

 You and your ex-spouse will both need to attend the hearing.
 The spouse requesting the hearing presents evidence demonstrating the need for the alimony modification.
-The other spouse then has an opportunity to provide evidence that he or she feels is relevant.
+The other spouse then has an opportunity to provide evidence that he or she feels is relevant in opposing the requested modification.

 The spouse requesting the modification typically testifies at the hearing, though anyone can testify on your behalf including a boss, physician, or other individuals directly related to the circumstances surrounding the request for modification.

-Finally, if the court finds the evidence presented to be a significant change in circumstances and the modification lawful, a modification to the alimony order is granted.
+Finally, if the court finds the evidence presented shows a significant change in circumstances, and that the requested modification is lawful, a modification to the alimony order will be granted.

 A Hearing Can Be Avoided in Alimony Modification Cases if Both Ex-Spouses Agree on Terms